-This course builds upon language taught in KS3 and will be an ideal preparation to move onto Language in IB.
-It also equips you to use your modern foreign language in practical, everyday situations - on holiday, at the shops, in the restaurant, introducing yourself, finding a job and also offers valuable insights into the culture where the language is spoken.
+This course builds upon language taught in KS3 and will be an ideal preparation to move onto French B, Spanish B or Chinese B in IBDP.
+It also equips you to use your modern foreign language in practical, everyday situations - on holiday, at the shops, in the restaurant, introducing yourself, finding a job, etc. and also offers valuable insights into the culture where the language is spoken.